ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 **RESET Button**
 The `RESET` button resets the actuators, not the entire robot.
 Please keep in mind that the demo program is still running in the main controller.

-`Caution` The RESET button powers off all actuators.
+**CAUTION** : The RESET button powers off all actuators.
 It is highly recommended that DARWIN-OP is set at kneeling position before pressing RESET or hold DARWIN-OP by its carrying handle.
 Pressing the RESET button while DARWIN-OP is moving may result in damages the the actuator(s) or/and robot itself.
 {: .notice--warning}

 ### [Demonstration Ready Mode](#demonstration-ready-mode)